JK Brake Upgrade Guide: Rotors, Pads & Big Brake Kits

 - Monitor pedal feel for changes

 For complete fluid specifications and maintenance schedules, see our JK fluid specifications guide.
+Keep your brakes in top condition as part of regular maintenance.

 Common Brake Upgrade Mistakes